TRIO Student Support Services Scholars Program

 Academic Coaching and Tutoring

 Coaching and tutoring are free and available to all SSS students.
 Tutoring is offered in most basic curriculum courses and some upper level courses.
-Individual or small-group sessions are held in the program's Tutorial Center.
+Individual or small-group sessions are held in the program's Tutorial Center and/or online using Zoom as a platform.
 Our coaches and tutors are high-achieving UWA students who have demonstrated their academic abilities and have shown a strong desire to help others.
 Many of them are also members of our program.
 Our coaches and tutors receive initial and ongoing training and support from our staff members.

 Academic Advisement and Career Exploration